-If you have any problems or questions concerning the machine, phone a authorized Troy-Bilt service dealer or contact us directly.
-Troy-Bilt's Customer Support telephone numbers, website address and mailing address can be found on this page.
+If you have any problems or questions concerning the machine, phone an authorized service dealer or contact us directly.
+Customer Support telephone numbers, website address and mailing address can be found on this page.
 We want to ensure your complete satisfaction at all times.

-Throughout this manual, all references to right and left side of the machine are observed from the operating position
+Throughout this manual, all references to right and left side of the machine are observed from the operating position.